-1. A band saw consists of (generally) two wheels, around which an endless steel blade turns.
-The upper (mostly) wheel can be tilted to centre the blade on the wheels and has a tensioning device.
+1. The Guild saws consists of two wheels, around which rotates an endless steel blade.
+The upper wheel can be tilted to centre the blade on the wheels and has a tensioning device.
 A motor is attached to the lower wheel to drive the saw.
 Guides are provided each side of the saw blade both above and below the table.
-Thrust bearings are also provided behind the blade above and below the table.
+Thrust bearings are provided behind the blade above and below the table.
 Correct settings of the tilt, tension, guides and thrust bearings are all essential for proper use of a band saw.